 Where events come alive — your island community guide.

-Alongside the international exhibition, visitors can explore the Bay Perspectives Gallery — a dedicated local gallery connecting global ocean stories to the San Francisco Bay.
-The Sailing Science Center also presents hands-on marine science exhibits on tides, wave formation, and the impacts of marine plastics.
+Alongside the international exhibition, visitors can explore the Bay Perspectives gallery featuring local ocean photography of the San Francisco Bay, and hands-on marine science exhibits from the Sailing Science Center.

-Throughout the run, West End Arts District presents evening programs on Thursdays and Fridays including science storytelling from the San Francisco Estuary Institute, ocean-inspired compositions by cellist Mia Pixley, stories from Josie Iselin's Curious World of Seaweed, and a sunset photo cruise hosted by East Bay Photo Lab Collective and San Francisco Bay Ferry.
+Throughout the run, additional Thursday and Friday evening events are curated by the West End Arts District — including science storytelling from the SF Estuary Institute, ocean compositions by cellist Mia Pixley, stories from Josie Iselin's Curious World of Seaweed, and a sunset photo cruise on San Francisco Bay.